Comparative Cognition

 Investigated how the quality and duration of work breaks affect attentional restoration.
 We hypothesized that break quality would determine the degree of cognitive restoration experienced.

 Rebello, A., Cordish, B., Womack, J., & Piramal, N. (2024).
-How break quality and length impact attentional restoration.
-Poster presented at Psychology Department Research Symposium, Emory University.
+An experiment on attention: how break quality and length impact attentional restoration.
+Poster presented at the Psychology Department Research Symposium, Emory University.

 Attention Restorative Environments SPSS Experimental Design